What to during Winter in Porto

-Therefore, there is absolutely no excuse for not planning a great Winter break in Porto, and on this article you’ll discover the best things to do in the city even if it’s rainy and (moderately) cold.
+Therefore, there is no excuse for not planning a trip during Winter in Porto, and on this article you’ll discover the best things to do in the city even if it’s rainy and (moderately) cold.
 Don’t worry, I got you covered 🙂

 The answer is… shopping malls! 😀 (I AM KIDDING, ok?
-Everyone knows about my resolution not to do any sort of shopping in shopping malls).
+Everyone knows I hate shopping malls).

-There are actually plenty of things to do during a Winter break in Porto, and here are my recommendations:
+There are actually plenty of things to do during Winter in Porto, and these are my recommendations:

 Visit a Port wine lodge

 It would be a pity to visit Porto and don’t go to the Port wine lodges.
-Even if you’re a wine connoisseur or even a humble appreciator, you should go there because a visit to a Port wine lodge is much more than about wine.
-It’s about a major industry that shapes an entire Portuguese region, that says a lot about our history and hence is worth to know.
+Whether you’re a wine connoisseur or a humble appreciator, you should go there because a visit to a Port wine lodge is much more than about wine.
+It’s about an industry that shapes an entire Portuguese region, that tells a lot about our history and hence is worth to know.